lite-xl/lite-xl-plugin-manager/README.md

 ## Tests

-To run the test suite, simply use lua to run `lua t/run.lua`. use `FAST=1 t/run.lua` to avoid the costs of tearing down and building up suites each time.
+To run the test suite, you can use `lpm` to execute the test by doing `./lpm test t/run.lua`. use `FAST=1 ./lpm test t/run.lua` to avoid the costs of tearing down and building up suites each time.

 ## Bugs